Yukon Lakes Monitoring Initiative

 Led by Living Lakes Canada with financial support from Government of Yukon and RBC Tech for Nature

-This event will bring together staff from Indigenous, municipal, and territorial government along with environmental organizations and academia for 1.5 days of workshops, presentations, and meaningful dialogue about the health and importance of lakes in the Yukon.
-This celebration will continue conversations started in Spring 2023 around community-based lake stewardship.
+This event brought together staff from Indigenous, territorial, and federal government along with environmental organizations and academia for 1.5 days of workshops, presentations, and meaningful dialogue about the health and importance of lakes in the Yukon.
+This celebration continued conversations started in Spring 2023 around community-based lake stewardship.

 THEMES FOR LAKE MONITORING